Chickenshed: Music

 The first musical writers for Chickenshed were Jo Collins and Anthony Filby, who together formed Colby Music, through which they published a collection of musicals that Chickenshed performed.
 The music team has since greatly expanded.
 In December 1997, Chickenshed released a single, entitled "I Am In Love With The World", performed by children from the theatre.
 At bookmaker's odds of 4/1, the song was one of the contenders to become the UK Christmas number-one single.
-However it reached only #15 in the chart, remaining in the Top 75 for six weeks.
+However it reached only No. 15 in the chart, remaining in the Top 75 for six weeks.
 The song was included on Diana, Princess of Wales: Tribute, a charity album recorded following the death of Diana, Princess of Wales.
 Diana had been the royal patron of the theatre along with Dame Judi Dench.

 Late 2003 saw the release of The Chicken Shed Album, a compilation that marked the 30th anniversary of the theatre company.
 Contributors to the album included supporters of the organisation, such as singer and actor Sir Cliff Richard, former Spice Girl Emma Bunton, and actors Bob Hoskins and Sir Kenneth Branagh, as well as three tracks by Chicken Shed itself.
 Jo Collins & Chickenshed recorded a song, "Talk Through Me" for the 2007 show tunes album Over the Rainbow.

 In 2023, Chickenshed auditioned for Britain's Got Talent, where they performed their own version of Wonder by Naughty Boy and Emeli Sandé.
-After their performance, Alesha Dixon pressed her Golden Buzzer, sending the group directly through to the Semi-Finals.
+After their performance, Alesha Dixon pressed her Golden Buzzer, sending the group directly through to the semi-finals.
 Amanda Holden remarked, "It was amazing, the choreography was fantastic [and] you were all in sync", with Alesha adding, "I love every single thing that you stand for and what you represent [as] inclusivity is so important".
-In their Semi-Final, they performed If You're Out There by John Legend.
+In their semi-final, they performed If You're Out There by John Legend.
 Alesha described the group as "Incredible ambassadors for young people out there', with Bruno Tonioli adding, "This was a powerful message delivered straight from the heart".
 They failed to reach the final.